+We have identified a material weakness in our internal control over financial reporting.
+This material weakness could continue to adversely affect our ability to report our results of operations and financial condition accurately and in a timely manner.
 If we fail to implement and maintain an effective system of internal controls to remediate our material weaknesses over financial reporting, we may be unable to accurately report our results of operations, meet our reporting obligations or prevent fraud, and investor confidence in our company and the market price of the ADSs may be negatively impacted.

 Upon the completion of this offering, we will become subject to the Sarbanes-Oxley Act of 2002.
 Section 404 of the Sarbanes-Oxley Act requires that we include a report from management on the effectiveness of our internal control over financial reporting in our second annual report on Form 20-F after we become a public company in the United States.
-During the audit of our consolidated financial statements for the fiscal year ended December 31, 2022 and 2021, a material weakness was identified in our internal control over financial reporting.
+During the audit of our consolidated financial statements for the fiscal year ended December 31, 2022 and 2021, we have identified a material weakness in our internal control over financial reporting.
 Under standards established by the PCAOB, a "material weakness" is a deficiency, or combination of deficiencies in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the annual or interim financial statements will not be prevented or detected on a timely basis.
 The material weakness that has been identified relates to our lack of sufficient accounting and financial reporting personnel with requisite knowledge and comprehensive accounting and reporting policies and procedures relating to the application and compliance with SEC rules and regulations.
 We and our independent registered public accounting firm were not required to perform an evaluation of our internal control over financial reporting as of December 31, 2022 and 2021 in accordance with the provisions of the Sarbanes-Oxley Act.
 Accordingly, we cannot assure you that we have identified all, or that we will not in the future have additional, material weaknesses.

 We are in the process of implementing a number of measures to address the material weakness that have been identified including: (i) hiring additional accounting and financial reporting personnel with SEC reporting experience, (ii) expanding the capabilities of existing accounting and financial reporting personnel through continuous training and education in the accounting and reporting requirements under SEC rules and regulations, as well as International Financial Reporting Standards, or IFRS, and (iii) establishing effective monitoring and oversight controls for non-recurring and complex transactions to ensure the accuracy and completeness of our company's consolidated financial statements and related disclosures.
+At this time, we cannot predict when our efforts to remediate the identified material weakness will be successful and cannot estimate any associated material costs.
+While we believe these measures will remediate the material weakness identified, we may not be able to complete the remediation in a timely fashion.
+There can be no assurances that the measures taken to date and/or actions that may be taken in the future, will be sufficient to remediate the control deficiencies that led to our material weakness in our internal control over financial reporting or that they will prevent or avoid potential future material weaknesses.